vladimirmukhin/aws-interview-questions/Readme.md

 and
 `"Resource":"arn:aws:s3:::examplebucket/*"`
 separated into two different blocks?
+8. A user is browsing your website and finds a funny picture that he would like to share with a colleague.
+He copies an URL and sends it via messager.
+When a colleague is trying to open a link, he receives 403 error.
+The website infrastructure is completely hosted on AWS.
+What could be the reason for the issue?
-8. What is object availability and object durability?
+9. What is object availability and object durability?
-9. What can we do to increase object durability and object availability?
+10. What can we do to increase object durability and object availability?
-9. What Amazon S3 storage types exist?
+11. What Amazon S3 storage types exist?
-10. What is object lifecycle management?
+12. What is object lifecycle management?
-11. What encryption options exist in Amazon S3?
+13. What encryption options exist in Amazon S3?
-12. Amazon Glacier is an extremely low-cost cloud storage that can be used as a long-term backup.
+14. Amazon Glacier is an extremely low-cost cloud storage that can be used as a long-term backup.
 What risks should be considered before choosing AWS Glacier as a backup storage?
-13. What Amazon S3 features can prevent from exposing confidential data to the public Internet?
+15. What Amazon S3 features can prevent from exposing confidential data to the public Internet?
-14. Access settings for your AWS account does not allow public S3 buckets but we still need to publish a static website hosted on Amazon S3.
+16. Access settings for your AWS account does not allow public S3 buckets but we still need to publish a static website hosted on Amazon S3.
 How can we acheive the goal without having to change public access settings?
+17. How to share a file located in Amazon S3 with another AWS account?
+18. How to share a file located in Amazon S3 with somebody who does not have an AWS account?

 <h3> Amazon EC2 </h3>